ember-codemods/ember-modules-codemod/README.md

 `config/reserved.json`.
 Anything that appears in this list will be prefixed with `Ember`; so, for example, `import Object from "ember-object"` would become `import EmberObject from "ember-object"`.

+### Known Issues

+There are some limitations in the current implementation that can hopefully be addressed in the future.
+PRs welcome!

+* Apps using `ember-cli-shims` are not updated.
+* All long imports are beautified, even non-Ember ones.
+* Destructured assignment to the Ember global is not handled (e.g. `const { underscore } = Ember`).
+* Namespace imports (`import * as bar from "foo"`) are not supported.